 - Names and ages (and possibly birth dates) of yourself and your traveling companions.
 Age is a requirement and helps to determine the price of the plan.

-- The primary destination of your trip – the place to which you’ll be traveling for the greatest length of time, or the place you’re traveling first – will help to quantify the level of risk in your travel plans.
-It’s generally not necessary to provide every destination on your list if you are going to multiple places.
+- The primary destination of your trip – the place to which you’ll be traveling for the greatest length of time, or the place you’re visiting first – will help to quantify the level of risk in your travel plans.
+It’s not necessary to provide every destination on your list if you are going to multiple places.

 - Dates of travel, which helps determine both which plans will provide you with adequate coverage and what the price may be.

 - The total pre-paid, non-refundable cost of your trip.
-Since travel insurance pricing is based, in part, on what the reimbursable value of your trip might be, it’s important to have this information on hand before you begin the process of purchasing travel insurance.
-Since some travel insurance plans require you to insure the full amount of your trip cost in order to receive benefits, it’s important to be as accurate as possible.
+Since travel insurance pricing is based, in part, on what the reimbursable value of your trip might be, it’s essential to have this information on hand before you begin the process of purchasing travel insurance.
+Since some travel insurance plans require you to insure the full amount of your trip cost to receive benefits, it’s important to be as accurate as possible.